thomasyang44/sko-tech-academy/docs/client-onboarding/deploy-integrate.md

 **Note:** These instructions assume that you have Cloud Pak for Business Automation 21.0.3 installed along with Open Prediction Service (OPS).

+**Downloads:** Please clone this git [repository](https://github.com/thomasyang44/sko-tech-academy.git) so you have access to the downloads.
+The downloads are located in /docs/client-onboarding/Solution Exports

 ## 1. Import the ADS ML Model
 <a name="deploy-integrate-1"></a>
 ??? note summary "Expand to view"